WPUserManager/wp-user-manager/readme.txt

 13. Login form.

 == Changelog ==

+= 2.0.4 ( 23th July 2018 ) =

+- Tweak: make "username and email" default login method on plugin first install
+- Tweak: no longer show 404 error when accessing the profile page and not logged in
+- Fix: redirect loop with the account page when not logged in
+- Fix: pages disappearing in some instances when the profile page is not properly configured
+- Fix: avatar upload not working on some setups
+- Fix: fatal error on plugin activation when using Yoast SEO
+- Fix: settings page empty or showing error in some cases

 = 2.0.3 ( 10th July 2018 ) =
 - Fix: error when automatic login after registration is enabled which caused an issue with WooCommerce